peterddrummond/xspde_matlab/XSPDE/README.txt

 README

-xSPDE2.1
+xSPDE

 The xSPDE folder should contain the xSIM, xGRAPH and xAMPLES folder.

-Set your Matlab path to include this folder and subfolders.
+Set your Matlab path to include this folder and subfolders, or just install the provided xSPDE toolbox.

 Run xAMPLES/Batchtest.m to test operation.